 7.2.
-Widening and Narrowing

-The first widening operator for the domain of convex polyhedra, the socalled standard widening proposed in [31], can be informally described as follows: suppose that in the post-fixpoint iteration sequence we compute as successive iterates the polyhedra \mathcal{P}i and \mathcal{P}{i+1} ; then, the widening keeps all and only the constraints defining \mathcal{P}i that are also satisfied by \mathcal{P}{i+1} .
-This simple idea, which is basically borrowed from the widening operator defined on the domain of intervals [27], is quite effective in ensuring the termination of the analysis (the number of constraints decreases at each iteration); by avoiding the application of the widening in the first few iterations of the analysis and/or by applying the "widening up-to" technique of [45], it also provides, in the main, an adequate level of precision.
+Widening and Narrowing.
+The first widening operator for the domain of convex polyhedra, proposed in [CH78] and refined in [Hal79], can be informally described as follows: suppose that in the post-fixpoint iteration sequence we compute as successive iterates the polyhedra \mathcal{P}i and \mathcal{P}{i+1} ; then, the widening keeps all and only the constraints defining \mathcal{P}i that are also satisfied by \mathcal{P}{i+1} .
+This simple idea, which is basically borrowed from the widening operator defined on the domain of intervals [CC76], is quite effective in ensuring the termination of the analysis (the number of constraints decreases at each iteration); by avoiding the application of the widening in the first few iterations of the analysis [Cou81] and/or by applying the "widening up-to" technique of [Hal93], it also provides, in the main, an adequate level of precision.

-Some application fields, however, are particularly sensitive to the precision of the deduced numerical information, to the point that some authors propose to give up the termination guarantee and use so-called extrapolation operators: examples include the operators defined in [50] and [52], as well as the proposals in [22] and [33] for sets of polyhedra and the heuristics sketched in [19].
+Some application fields, however, are particularly sensitive to the precision of the deduced numerical information, to the point that some authors propose to give up the termination guarantee and use so-called extrapolation operators: examples include the operators defined in [HPWT01] and [HH95b], as well as the proposals in [BGP99] and [DP99] for sets of polyhedra and the heuristics sketched in [BJT99].

-In [10] this precision problem is reconsidered in a more general context and a framework is proposed that is able to improve upon the precision of a given widening while keeping the termination guarantee.
+In [BHRZ05] this precision problem is reconsidered in a more general context and a framework is proposed that is able to improve upon the precision of a given widening while keeping the termination guarantee.
 The approach, which builds on theoretical results put forward in work on termination analysis, combines an existing widening operator, whose termination guarantee should be formally certifiable, with an arbitrary number of precision improving heuristics.
-Its feasibility was demonstrated by instantiating the framework so as to produce a new widening on polyhedra improving upon the precision of the standard widening in a significant percentage of benchmarks.
+Its feasibility was demonstrated by instantiating the framework so as to produce a new widening on polyhedra improving upon the precision of [Hal79] in a significant percentage of benchmarks.

-For the more challenging case of an abstract domain obtained by the finite powerset domain construction, several generic schemes of widenings have been proposed in [12] that are able to "lift" a widening defined on the base-level domain without compromising its termination guarantee.
+For the more challenging case of an abstract domain obtained by the finite powerset domain construction, several generic schemes of widenings have been proposed in [BHZ06c] that are able to "lift" a widening defined on the base-level domain without compromising its termination guarantee.
 The instantiation of such a generic approach led to the definition of the first non-trivial and provably correct widenings on a domain of finite sets of convex polyhedra.
-Being highly parametric, the widening schemes proposed in [12] can be instantiated according to the needs of the specific application, as done in [44].
-One of the heuristic approaches adopted in [12] to control the precision/complexity trade-off of the widenings, originally proposed in [22], attempts at reducing the cardinality of a polyhedral collection by merging two of its elements whenever their set union happens to be a convex polyhedron.
-The implementation of such a heuristic could significantly benefit from the results and algorithms presented in [17].
+Being highly parametric, the widening schemes proposed in [BHZ06c] can be instantiated according to the needs of the specific application, as done in [GR06].
+One of the heuristic approaches adopted in [BHZ06c] to control the precision/complexity trade-off of the widenings, originally proposed in [BGP99], attempts at reducing the cardinality of a polyhedral collection by merging two of its elements whenever their set union happens to be a convex polyhedron.
+The implementation of such a heuristics could significantly benefit from the results and algorithms presented in [BF05, BFT01].

-It is also worth mentioning that, once a post-fixpoint approximation has been obtained by means of an upward iteration sequence with widening, its precision can be improved by means of a downward iteration, possibly using a narrowing operator [27, 29].
+It is also worth mentioning that, once a post-fixpoint approximation has been obtained by means of an upward iteration sequence with widening, its precision can be improved by means of a downward iteration, possibly using a narrowing operator [CC77, CC76, CC92a, CC92b].
 To the best of our knowledge, no narrowing has ever been defined on the domain of convex polyhedra: applications simply stop the downward computation after a small number of iterations.